 Empty the Toilet

 Remove all of the water from the toilet bowl and tank.
-Start by flushing the toilet to get the water out of the tank.
+After you've turned off the water, flush the toilet to get the water out of the tank.
 Hold down the handle until the water stops draining.
 Remove any remaining water out of the tank and bowl, using a large sponge and bucket.
 Put on rubber gloves and use the sponge to soak up the water, then wring it out in the bucket.

 Prepare the Toilet for Pulling